Heath Slater: Feud with the Legends (2011–2012)

 They were again defeated by The Usos on the July 8, 2011, episode of SmackDown, having a visible disagreement and argument in the ring following the match.
 On the July 15, 2011, episode of SmackDown, Slater started a feud with Gabriel when he verbally berated him saying that Gabriel was holding him down.
 That same night, Slater lost to Gabriel.
 At Money in the Bank on July 17, he and Gabriel participated in the SmackDown Money in the Bank ladder match, which was won by Daniel Bryan.
 On October 17, WWE suspended Slater due to a Wellness Violation for 30 days.

 On the June 11, 2012, episode of Raw, Slater began appearing in segments involving WWE veterans returning to Raw as a build-up to Raw's 1000th episode on July 23.
 2012.
 In the segments, Slater would enter the ring and issue challenges to "the so-called legends" or "any former WWE champion", which resulted in him losing a series of squash matches, with the first two losses to Vader and Sycho Sid.
 He was further humiliated in a comedic segment by Roddy Piper, Wendi Richter and Cyndi Lauper.
 He defeated Doink the Clown on the July 2, 2012, edition of Raw, but following the match, Diamond Dallas Page came to the ring and performed the Diamond Cutter on Slater.
 On the July 9, 2012, episode of Raw, after losing to Sin Cara, Slater berated the audience and issued a challenge "to any former champion" and guaranteed he would defeat him; Bob Backlund accepted the challenge.
 Shortly after Backlund entered, Slater hit him with a cheap shot.
 Backlund then applied the crossface chickenwing submission hold and kept it locked in long after Slater had tapped out.
 In following matches Scotty 2 Hotty, Rikishi and Road Warrior Animal all defeated Slater in further matches.

 On July 23, 2012, during the 1000th episode of Raw, he demanded a "no disqualifications, no countout" match and guaranteed his own victory.
 Lita responded to the challenge, however before the match could begin, Lita said she had "hired herself a little protection", after which APA emerged.
 Slater attempted to leave; however, he was forced back to the ring by all of the legends who had humiliated Slater in the preceding weeks on Raw.
 Lita performed a twist of fate on Slater, followed by a clothesline from hell by Bradshaw.
 Lita then pinned Slater after performing a moonsault.
-As Slater lay prone in the ring, the legends celebrated while Farooq taunted him with his catchphrase "Damn!".
+As Slater lay prone in the ring, the legends celebrated while Faarooq taunted him with his catchphrase "Damn!".